hamzafer/cursor-hooks/README.md

    exit 0
    ```

-3. Make the script executable:
+3. Make it executable:

    ```bash
    chmod +x ~/.cursor/hooks/format.sh
    ```

-4. Restart Cursor to load the new hook.
+4. Restart Cursor and verify the hook runs after edits.

+## Why Hooks Matter

+With a handful of scripts you can:
+- run formatters or linters immediately after Cursor edits a file
+- audit or block shell commands before they execute
+- redact secrets before the agent reads sensitive content
+- apply safety guardrails around MCP tool usage

+Each hook definition maps to an executable script.
+Cursor streams JSON input on stdin and expects JSON back on stdout, letting you tailor the agent loop without patching Cursor itself.

-## Included Hook Recipes
+## Hook Catalog

-The sections below document reusable hooks you can copy into `~/.cursor/hooks/`.
+Below are reusable configurations and scripts you can drop into `~/.cursor/hooks/`.

 ### hooks.json